Leperchedesu/Notes_Secu/Misc_Tips/Misc_Tips.md

 From <https://github.com/rofl0r/proxychains-ng/issues/337>

-## Setting up an SSH tunnel between the target and source:
+## Setting up an SSH tunnel between the target and source with nc as proxy command:
 TODO

 ## File transfer techniques: